 Groundwater quality conditions in both the Carmel Valley Alluvial Aquifer and Seaside Basin have remained acceptable in terms of potential indicators of contamination from shallow sources such as septic systems.
-There have been no identifiable trends indicative of seawater intrusion in the coastal areas of these two aquifer systems to date.
+There have been no iden tifiable trends indicative of seawater intrusion into the principal supply sources the coastal areas of these two aquifer systems to date.